 Review and Rating of Loyd Park in Grand Prairie

 Loyd Park which sits on 790 acres in Grand Prairie is a peaceful and beautiful park on the shores of the 7,000 acre Joe Pool Lake.
-This park is one of our favorites because it offers a wide variety of campsites from great sites on the lake to sites hidden under the trees but away from the lake plus cabins and lots of amenities.
+This park is one of our favorites because it offers a wide variety of campsites from great sites on the lake to sites hidden under the trees, lake front cabins, and tons of amenitieske plus cabins and lots of amenities.
 We also like the fact that you can reserve sites by number to make sure you get one that suites your needs.
+You can pick from lake front to treed, 30 or 50 AMP, or sites with sewer hookups.

 There are fully equipped cabins within 100 yards of the lake and swimming beach that are perfect for a weekend getaway.
 The one and two bedroom cabins are fully furnished and sleep 4 to 6 people.